tusharwalzade216/PowerBI-Embedded/README.md

 # PowerBI-Embedded
-A working 'App Owns Data' project.
-You'll need to create a NATIVE app on your Azure Active Directory as shown in the second link below.
+- A working 'App Owns Data' project.
+- You'll need to create a NATIVE app on your Azure Active Directory as shown in the second link below.
+- Modify Web.config with your credentials/IDs & you are ready to go!

 Bibliography -
 1) https://github.com/Microsoft/PowerBI-JavaScript/wiki